 Reduce Negative Verbiage

 According to PwC 32 percent of customers would stop doing business with a brand they love after a single bad experience.
-What’s more, Journal of Marketing or American Marketing Associates reported that people tend to mention a good brand experience to an average of nine people, but will talk about a bad one to 16 people.
+What’s more, the American Marketing Associates reported that people tend to mention a good brand experience to an average of nine people, but will talk about a bad one to 16 people.

 Regardless of the industry, having a positive brand reputation is monumental for bringing in more customers and maximizing revenue.
 With closed-loop feedback, you can follow up immediately so upset customers are recovered before they have a chance to go online and spread negative verbiage.
 Even if you’re unable to solve the issue at hand in real-time, acknowledging the customer and showing them your appreciation for their feedback will go a long way in reducing negative sentiment.